grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     between those 2 measurements at each shim location, determine which shim to install on to the C Cover with the following:

-    1. If the difference between the measurements is ≤ -0.05, do not install a shim at that location.
+    1. If the difference between the measurements is ≤ -0.05, don't install a shim at that location.

     2. If the difference between the measurements is ≥ -0.05 and ≤